This Revolut review will take you through the popular digital app and its features and account options.

-The Revolut Banking App is great for tracking expenses and perfect for travelling abroad and will certainly save you money on fees.
-Once Revolut has obtained its banking license in the UK, we will certainly feel safer storing our funds on it, and think it will then be a force to be reckoned with.
+The Revolut App is great for tracking expenses and travelling abroad and will save you money on fees.
+Once Revolut has obtained its banking license in the UK, we will certainly feel safer storing our funds on it, and we think it will then be a force to be reckoned with.

-However, at this time, we don’t use Revolut as our main bank account and don’t keep a large amount of money stored on the app.
-The main reason we use Revolut is when we travel abroad and sending fiat to the likes of Coinbase and Binance to buy cryptocurrency.
+However, at this time, we don’t use Revolut as our main account and don’t keep a large amount of money stored on the app.
+We mainly use Revolut when we travel abroad and send fiat to Coinbase and Binance to buy cryptocurrency.

 By law and under FCA regulation, your money is protected by regulated banks.
 They’ll also flag suspicious activity and ask for extra verification to protect you.

 What are Revolut weekend markups for foreign exchanges?